What does clarifying shampoo do to colored hair? Get the lowdown.

 If your hair feels particularly sticky after you wash it, if there seems to be a lot of product in your hair after you’ve washed it or if you need to remove excess oil from your locks, then clarifying shampoo may come in handy.

-The trick is to use sulfate-free shampoos that will be kinder to your color and won’t strip your dye-job.
+The trick is to use sulfate-free clarifying shampoos that will be kinder to your color and won’t strip your dye-job.

 And don’t use it too soon after you’ve dyed your hair or it can flush out unsettled dye pigments.